gejanssen/install/README.md

 ### Autoconfig

+(Update, download rpi-imager in linux and use ctrl-shift-x to edit advanced settings)

 From the documentation of raspberry pi: or headless setup, SSH can be enabled by placing a file named 'ssh', without any extension, onto the boot partition of the SD card.
 When the Pi boots, it looks for the 'ssh' file; if it is found, SSH is enabled and then the file is deleted.
 The content of the file doesn't matter: it could contain either text or nothing at all.